chlorm-forks/Emby.Wiki/Collections.md

 ![collections-multi8.png](images/server/collections-multi8.png)

-Now that we are back to our Emby tab we click the Browse button which will open a dialog box (on Windows).
-We then RIGHT CLICK the file name field to paste the location we just copied from the Internet previously into this field.
+Now instead of browsing a local file to upload to your server from the dialog box we paste the link as shown below.

 ![collections-multi9.png](images/server/collections-multi9.png)